PhurYO/UE4-Apk-Dumper/README.md

 3. Offsets Update - Make sure that offsets are updated, if you think the dumper offsets are outdated please create a issue.

 # Why source is not compiling/building in AIDE?
 Showing Erros in AIDE
 Firstly i don't recommend using AIDE but its upto you, if you dont have a Pc/Laptop to compile the source then use AIDE.
-I never used AIDE and don't have much experience so i can't quite convert the source for AIDE but if someone of you know how to do it please do help and ping me.
-I will give you the credits and share the source here for everyone else to use.
+I never used AIDE and don't have much experience so i can't quite convert the source for AIDE.

+# Will you try to convert or share AIDE supported source when available?
+Yes, a developer pinged me with AIDE supported source.
+Thou i guess some functions are not available but it compiled and works.
+I guess the functions are removed due to some problems regarding 64Bit Arch.

+# Will there be Updates for AIDE supported Source?
+No, I can't push updates for AIDE, but again if i get anything regarding AIDE i will share it with you.
+You can also copy the main files from jni folder and copy the lines from java folder when i push an update.
+Note - AIDE doesn't support 64 Bit Arch and lambda (as far i recognised).

 # ChangeLogs
 - v0.1: First Release with Support for No-Root